flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 - UP:
     - Selects landing gear retraction.
-    - The brake system brakes the wheels of the main gear and a brake band in the nose gear well brakes the nose gear wheels.
+    - The brake system brakes the wheels of the main gear.
 - DOWN:
     - Selects landing gear extension.
     - The gear cannot be retracted while the aircraft is on the ground.